lharries/harries.co/content/blog/mvp-hipaa-compliance/index.md

 Two Saas apps that might be useful are [Acuity Scheduling](https://acuityscheduling.com/) for online scheduling and [JotForm](https://www.jotform.com/) for form building.
 Make sure to configure them properly: be on the HIPAA plan; sign the BAA; remove all PHI sent in emails from their servers.

-Payment providers such as Stripe and Square are PCI compliant (another stringent regulation) and can be used under HIPAA without signing a BAA.

 If you are looking to launch an iOS and Android app you could embed the Saas apps using a framework such as [react native](https://josephkhan.me/iframe-with-react-native/).

 ### Building your own systems